NC State Wolfpack football

 The NC State Wolfpack football team represents North Carolina State University in the sport of American football.
-The Wolfpack competes in the NCAA Division I Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Atlantic Division of the Atlantic Coast Conference (ACC).
+The Wolfpack competes in the NCAA Division I Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Atlantic Coast Conference (ACC).
 Prior to joining the ACC in 1953, the Wolfpack were a member of the Southern Conference.
 As a founding member of the ACC, the Wolfpack has won seven conference championships and participated in 34 bowl games, of which the team has won 17.
 NC State is coached by Dave Doeren.